-If the beach is not for you (er… what are you doing in Puerto Rico?), then you can have the option to go to El Yunque National Rainforest.
+If the beach is not for you, then you can have the option to go to El Yunque National Rainforest.

 It is located approximately one hour outside of San Juan, but it is easily accessible and there are tours running every day.
 Due to its steady rainfall, El Yunque has a collection of about 150 types of ferns and 240 kinds of trees thriving in its soil.